saviornt/NexusLite/Project_Development.md

   - [ ] Add a "Testing and QA" section with guidelines for writing tests and using CI tools.
   - [ ] Add a section for Transaction support exploration in the `Project_Development.md` documentation.
   - [ ] Add a section for compatibility policy and on-disk format versioning
-  - [ ] Create API/CLI documentation (e.g., Rustdoc/mdBook and available as optional feature flag) and auto-generated CLI help/manpage.
+  - [ ] Create API/CLI documentation using Rustdoc/mdBook and also make API/CLI documentation available as optional feature flag.
+Create an auto-generated CLI help/manpage.
 Metric names should also be inside of the documentation
   - [ ] Create a user guide (e.g., usage examples, tutorials).
   - [ ] Update Developer Documentation (Project_Development.md).
   - [ ] Update `README.md` documentation.